Cairi-S/tom-poulson/README.md

 - [Tinypng](https://tinypng.com/) - used to reduce the file size of all images.
 - [Online-Convert.com](https://image.online-convert.com/convert-to-jpg) - used for converting jpeg to jpg files.
 - [AutoPrefixer.github.io](http://autoprefixer.github.io/) - used for CSS prefixing.
+- [HTML Formatter](https://webformatter.com/html) - used to help format HTML and CSS code.
 - [jQuery](https://jquery.com/) - used to reference JavaScript for responsiveness and functionality on navbar and carousel.
 - [Popper.js](https://popper.js.org/) - used to reference JavaScript for responsiveness and functionality on navbar and carousel.